misspellted/rv-cc-test-jg/README.md

 This repository contains an assessment of my skills at automating tests of a website using Selenium.

-# How to break everyth...
+## How to break everyth...
 How does it work?

+That assumes it works.
+I cannot guarantee it works on every single system, since that would be quite the feat, both physically and financially.

 ## Requirements

 * Well, since this project runs tests against creditcards.com, an active Internet connection is extremely ultimately power-overwhelmingly highly suggested.
 Maybe.